Anapanasati: Contemporary interpretations

-According to several teachers in Theravada Buddhism, anapanasati alone will lead to the removal of all one's defilements (kilesa) and eventually to enlightenment.
-According to Roger Bischof, the Ven.
-Webu Sayadaw said of anapanasati: "This is a shortcut to Nibbana, anyone can use it.
-It stands up to investigation and is in accordance with the teachings of the Buddha as conserved in the scriptures.
-It is the straight path to Nibbana."
+The Ānāpānasati Sutta states that mindfulness of breathing, when developed and pursued, brings the four establishments of mindfulness to completion; these bring the seven factors of awakening to completion, and these in turn bring clear knowing and release to completion.

+The Burmese teacher Webu Sayadaw taught ānāpānasati, calling it "a shortcut to Nibbana" that "anyone can use" and "the straight path to Nibbana".
+He told his disciples that they did not need to know all sixteen ways described in the Visuddhimagga, only the reality of the in-and-out breath.

-Anapanasati can also be practised with other traditional meditation subjects including the four frames of reference (Note: In regards to practicing anapanasati in tandem with other frames of reference (satipatthana), Thanissaro (2000) writes: At first glance, the four frames of reference for satipatthana practice sound like four different meditation exercises, but MN 118 [the Anapanasati Sutta] makes clear that they can all center on a single practice: keeping the breath in mind.
+Anapanasati can also be practised with other traditional meditation subjects, including the four frames of reference (Note: In his translator's introduction to DN 22, Thanissaro (2000) writes: At first glance, the four frames of reference for satipatthana practice sound like four different meditation exercises, but MN 118 [the Anapanasati Sutta] makes clear that they can all center on a single practice: keeping the breath in mind.
 When the mind is with the breath, all four frames of reference are right there.
 The difference lies simply in the subtlety of one's focus....
-[A]s a meditator get more skilled in staying with the breath, the practice of satipatthana gives greater sensitivity in peeling away ever more subtle layers of participation in the present moment until nothing is left standing in the way of total release.) and mettā bhāvanā, (Note: According to Kamalashila (2004), one may practice anapanasati with an attitude of mettā bhāvanā in order to prevent (for some practitioners) a kind of dissociation or untoward disconnection from the world.) as is done in modern Theravadan Buddhism.
+[A]s a meditator gets more skilled in staying with the breath, the practice of satipatthana gives greater sensitivity in peeling away ever more subtle layers of participation in the present moment until nothing is left standing in the way of total release.) and mettā bhāvanā.
+(Note: According to Kamalashila (2004), one may practice anapanasati with an attitude of mettā bhāvanā in order to prevent (for some practitioners) a kind of dissociation or untoward disconnection from the world.)